 See attached files: 'clean_medical_data.csv' and 'children_outliers.csv'.

-SharePoint links: clean_medical_data.csv; children_outliers.csv

 D6.
 Process limitations

 Duplicates – Using the duplicated() method only finds entire rows that are duplicated.
 I attempted to account for this by also checking for duplicates just on the Customer_id field.

 Missing Values – My initial plan was to impute missing values with the MICE methodology.
 I found that for several variables, nonsensical or out-of-range data was generated.
 For this reason, I switched to the KNN method.
 With both methods, categorical variables are imputed as floats which must be converted to integers.